Dennis-2004/DnD/BoyosDND/Chaos Ships/Hidden Magic Items.md

 +1 plate armor.
 Grants wearer resistance to thunder and lightning.
 When active 5ft radius storm 1d8 lightning damage when inside.
 #### Active
 +2 plate armor infused with the power of the Thunderous Leviathan.
 Grants wearer resistance to thunder and lightning.
 Once per long rest wearer can activate the armor.
 While active the surrounding area becomes a storm and the wearer gains a 15ft radius thunderous aura.
 If an enemy ends their turn inside the aura they make a constitution saving throw or take 3d8 lightning damage.
 Any lightning or thunder damage done inside the storm adds 1d8 lightning damage to it.
 #### Exalted
 Armor becomes +3, wearer gets immunity to lightning and thunder.
 Aura radius increases by 10ft.
 Aura damage raises to 5d8 and increased lightning damage increases to 2d8.

+### Pendant of the Lord of Time
+#### Dormant
+1d4 charges with a min of 1 and max of 4.
+2 charges to cast slow or haste using pc's DC, 4 charges to force a reroll.
+Regain 1d4 after long rest.